pythondecal/pythondecal.github.io/.ipynb_checkpoints/index-checkpoint.md

 To apply for the Fall 2025 semester, please [fill out this Google Form](https://forms.gle/rrsHmvT1r6EB1xut8).

 Applications are due no later **August 29th, 2025**.
 We will send out enrollment codes on a rolling basis.
-Please check you email frequently.
+Please check your email frequently.

 ## Learn More